 The impact of reducing sugar is not just limited to your oral health, but will also help lower the risk of other serious health issues, such as obesity and diabetes.
-With this in mind, here at Portman Dental Care, we’re passionate about championing sugar reduction this National Smile Month and how making just a few simple swaps every day can help you to limit your intake to boost your oral and physical health.
+With this in mind, here at Portman Dental Care, we’re passionate about championing sugar reduction, and how making just a few simple swaps every day can help you to limit your intake to boost your oral and physical health.

 What swaps can you make?